remic-othr/PhaKIR_DIY/docs/PARTICIPANT_WORKFLOW.md

 did they upload the agreement?
 Did we activate their account?
 When data is released, did we grant all active users access?
 This ensures smooth operations.
-The participant workflow above shows how the pieces come together: Authentik handles account creation and login, WordPress is the info portal and entry point, data flows through MinIO to SFTP/ Gokapi to participants, development happens offline with support via forums or Gitea issues, and submissions come back through Gitea (or upload) to be evaluated.
+The participant workflow above shows how the pieces come together: Authentik handles account creation and login, WordPress is the info portal and entry point, data flows through Garage to SFTP/ Gokapi to participants, development happens offline with support via forums or Gitea issues, and submissions come back through Gitea (or upload) to be evaluated.

-Next, we will detail the evaluation process implementation, which is the “hero moment” where everything gets tested. &rarr; [Automated Evaluation with Docker and Python](./EVALUATION.md)
+“Next, we will describe the implementation of the evaluation process, which represents the critical stage where all components are rigorously tested.&rarr; [Automated Evaluation with Docker and Python](./EVALUATION.md)